dritonpr/MergeFiles/README.md

 - Scan the uploaded files for potential malware, especially if they will be accessible to other users or if they'll be processed further by your application.
 - Adding unit testing.
 ## Conculsion
 Handling large files is challenging, but with careful consideration of memory usage, efficient processing, and the right infrastructure, it's feasible.
-I would also prefer to monitor the system's performance and make adjustments as needed.
+I would prefer to monitor the system's performance and make adjustments as needed.